Tavistock Institute

-The Tavistock Institute of Human Relations is a British non-profit research and consulting organisation, specialising in the study of group behavior.
+The Tavistock Institute of Human Relations is a British non-profit research and consulting organisation, specialising in the study of group behaviour.
 There are sister organisations in China and Germany.

 It was formally established in September 1947.
 It publishes a peer-reviewed journal Human Relations with Sage Publications and it hosts the journal Evaluation.
-The Institute is located in Gee Street in Clerkenwell, London.
+The institute is located in Featherstone Street in Old Street, Clerkenwell, London.

 Activities

 The Tavistock Institute offers research, consultancy, project evaluation work and professional development programmes, based on unique methodologies drawn from social sciences and applied psychology.
 Methods include systems psychodynamics, complexity theory, Theory of Change and Social Dreaming.
 The main method is experiential learning - learning through experience.

-The Institute's website describes its work as having a focus on how humans relate to each other and non-human systems, how people grow and learn and effect creativity and change, in groups.
+The institute's website describes its work as having a focus on how humans relate to each other and non-human systems, how people grow and learn and effect creativity and change, in groups.

 Research, evaluation and consultancy

-The Institute's portfolio includes leadership development programmes in the NHS, work with female innovators in European sustainable fashion via the "shemakes" collaboration, a five-year programme of work with women and girls' projects in England, an evaluation of Barnardo's work with care-experienced young people, including a focus on the voices of the young people, and a study of continuing vocational education for the European Union.
+The institute's portfolio includes leadership development programmes in the NHS, work with female innovators in European sustainable fashion via the "shemakes" collaboration, a five-year programme of work with women and girls' projects in England, an evaluation of Barnardo's work with care-experienced young people, including a focus on the voices of the young people, and a study of continuing vocational education for the European Union.

-The Institute's clients are individuals, teams, organisations and partnerships of organisations – undertaking work and projects in government, business / industry and the 3rd & 4th sectors at local, national and international level.
+The institute's clients are individuals, teams, organisations and partnerships of organisations – undertaking work and projects in government, business / industry and the 3rd & 4th sectors at local, national and international level.
 The list includes organisations and sectors of all shapes and sizes, from grassroots community-based organisations to government agencies.
 Examples include the European Union, many British government departments, Third Sector and private clients.

-In 2023, the Institute's organisation in Europe, Tavistock Institut gGmbH, based in Germany, moved its office to Berlin.
-The Institute has an arm in China - Tavistock Institute China.
+In 2023, the institute's organisation in Europe, Tavistock Institut gGmbH, based in Germany, moved its office to Berlin.
+The institute has an arm in China - Tavistock Institute China.

 Professional development

-The professional development and training work that the Institute offers is in the fields of organisation development and group relations.
+The professional development and training work that the institute offers is in the fields of organisation development and group relations.